charmplusplus/charm/cmake/README.md

 - No Windows support.
 - No support for `gni-*` and `*-crayx?` targets.
-- Not all options available in the old build system are supported
+- Not all options available in the old build system are supported.

 See https://github.com/UIUC-PPL/charm/issues/2839 for details.